elamraniadnane1/CSC5382_SP24_FINALPROJECT/README.md

-**Model card for the baseline, after getting inspired from Huggingface model cards**
+## Model Card for the Baseline, after getting inspired from Huggingface model cards

 Pre-trained BERT on Twitter US Election 2020 for Stance Detection towards Joe Biden (KE-MLM) Pre-trained weights for KE-MLM model in Knowledge Enhance Masked Language Model for Stance Detection, NAACL 2021.